tlswg/tls13-spec/draft-ietf-tls-tls13.md

 supply an "early_data" extension as well as the "pre_shared_key" extension.

+If a server receives a ClientHello that does not include a "pre_shared_key" but includes "early_data" extension MUST send a fatal "illegal_parameter" alert and close connection.

 The "extension_data" field of this extension contains an "EarlyDataIndication" value: